rkonoplev/dniester/docs/en/API_REFERENCE.md

 # API Usage Guide

-This guide provides practical examples for testing Phoebe CMS API endpoints using `curl` and Postman.
+This guide provides practical examples for testing Phoebe CMS API endpoints with `curl` and Postman.

 ## Table of Contents
 - [Working with Postman](#working-with-postman)